srushti/goldberg/README.md

 #### Force build

 By default, the poller is configured to poll every 10 seconds.
 Even if you click on “force build,” it actually just sets a flag in DB for poller to build the project irrespective of the updates.
 If you want to it to do a build immediately after clicking on “force build”, then change the frequency to 1 second.
+You can also directly make an http POST to '/projects/:project_name/builds' to force a new build.

 PS: Changing the frequency of poller to 1 second will not cause git calls every one second, as the project controls the frequency at which it should be polled as explained below.